freewind/idea-plugin-combo-keyshort-demo/README.md

 ./gradlew runIde
 ```

-Create any file, and type something into it, you will find you can't type char `x`, because it's consumed by this plugin.
+Create any file, and type something into it, including char `x` and `y`, you will see something strange.

 Build the plugin to a zip
 -------------------------